Local Weak Limits of Laplace Eigenfunctions: Consequences of Berry's conjecture

 We refer the reader to \cite{Zworski_2012} for more information on the standard quantization, and on quantum unique ergodicity.
-Recall that the \emph{quantum unique ergodicity conjecture} says that, if $\Omega$ is a chaotic billiard, and if $(\phi_n)$ is an orthonormal sequence of eigenfunctions of the Dirichlet Laplacian in $\Omega$, then $(\phi_n)$ is quantum ergodic.\footnote{Note that the quantum ergodicity theorem (\cite{Shn}, \cite{Zel} \cite{CdV}) says that if the billiard $\Omega$ is \emph{ergodic}, then there exists a density one subsequence $(n_k)$ such that $(\phi_{n_k})$ is quantum ergodic.}
+Recall that the \emph{quantum unique ergodicity conjecture} says that, if $\Omega$ is a chaotic billiard, and if $(\phi_n)$ is an orthonormal sequence of eigenfunctions of the Dirichlet Laplacian in $\Omega$, then $(\phi_n)$ is quantum uniquely ergodic.\footnote{Note that the quantum ergodicity theorem (initially proved on compact manifolds without boundary in \cite{Shn}, \cite{Zel} \cite{CdV}, and extended to biliards in \cite{gerard1993ergodic}, \cite{zelditch1996ergodicity}) says that if the billiard $\Omega$ is \emph{ergodic}, then there exists a density one subsequence $(n_k)$ such that $(\phi_{n_k})$ is quantum uniquely ergodic.
+The quantum unique ergodicity conjecture was stated in \cite{rudnick1994behaviour} for eigenfunctions on manifolds with negative sectional curvature, but it is natural to extend this conjecture to manifolds with an Anosov geodesic flow, and to chaotic billiards, in the sense of \cite{chernov2006chaotic}.}

-We will now show that, if a sequence of functions $(\phi_n)$ is such that $\sigma_{\Omega}(\phi_n)= \{\mu_{Berry}\}$, then $\phi_n$ is quantum ergodic.
+We will now show that, if a sequence of functions $(\phi_n)$ is such that $\sigma_{\Omega}((\phi_n)_n)= \{\mu_{Berry}\}$, then $\phi_n$ is quantum uniquely ergodic.
 In particular, our version of Berry's conjecture implies the quantum unique ergodicity conjecture.